Classification of Rank 2 Cluster Varieties: as an integral linear manifold

 One natural question to ask is to what extent $U^{\trop}$ determines $U$.
 We will see in the next section that in many cases, $U$ is uniquely determined up to deformation by $U^{\trop}$.
 This is not always the case though: for example, there are two degree $8$ Del Pezzo's with an irreducible choice of anti-canonical divisor which have the same $U^{\trop}$ but are not deformation equivalent.
 This subsection shows that $U^{\trop}$ does at least determine the number of non-toric blowups.

-\begin{dfn} The {\it charge}\footnote{More generally, the charge of a log Calabi-Yau variety $(Y,D=D_1+\ldots+D_n)$ is given by $c(Y,D):=\dim(Y)+\rank(\Pic(Y))-n$.} of a Looijenga pair $(Y,D)$ is the number of non-toric blowups in a toric model for some toric blowup of $(Y,D)$. \end{dfn}
+\begin{dfn}The {\it charge}\footnote{More generally, the charge of a log Calabi--Yau variety $(Y,D=D_1+\dots+D_n)$ is given by $c(Y,D):=\dim(Y)+\rank(\Pic(Y))-n$.} of a Looijenga pair $(Y,D)$ is the number of non-toric blowups in a toric model for some toric blowup of $(Y,D)$. \end{dfn}

-\begin{lem} A Looijenga pair $(Y,D=D_1+\ldots+D_n)$ with $n>1$ and intersection matrix $H:=\left(D_i\cdot D_j\right)$ has charge
+\begin{lem} A Looijenga pair $(Y,D=D_1+\dots+D_n)$ with $n>1$ and intersection matrix $H:= (D_i\cdot D_j )$ has charge

 \end{lem}